williamcotton/universal-react/README.md

 #### imageSearch

-In the browser, imageSearch makes an HTTP request to the previously server endpoint.
+In the browser, imageSearch makes an HTTP request to the previously defined server endpoint.

 ```js
 var imageSearch = function(searchTerm, callback) {